photo © Domenico Capodanno

 Following the invasion of the Val di Comino by Napoleon’s troops, Benedetto Panetta of Agnone led a rebellion of the townspeople who took up arms against the French.

 In 1816 the inhabitants of the farmhouses of Agnone and Vallegrande presented a request for a separation from the municipality of Atina and for the formation of an autonomous town.
 This was finally granted in 1834, however there followed several disputes regarding how the territory had been divided and concerning the use of the waters of the Mollarino river

 Villa Latina and the Val di Comino were plagued by bands of brigands and outlaws who would rob travelers and pillage and plunder local households.
 The National Guard of Villa Latina was particularly active in hunting down the brigands, under the command of Giuseppe Franchi.

-After the war there was another wave of emigration.
-However, the migrants maintained strong contact with their place of origin and their descendants return and visit the village.
+After the Second World War there was another wave of emigration.
+However, the migrants maintained strong contact with their place of origin and many of their descendants return and visit their village.

 The Celtic Symbols of Villa Latina